Rigid Trucks & Body Trucks Insurance

 Frequently Asked Questions

-Is a tail lift or Hiab crane covered under my truck policy?
+Is a tail lift or HIAB crane covered under my truck policy?

 Only if you declare it.
 Fitted body equipment must be specifically noted in your policy schedule.
 Always provide your broker with a full list of fitted equipment including manufacturer, model, and current replacement cost.